View and compare our preferred alternative loan lenders

 Only you can truly answer that.
 There are many alternative loans available, so please research your options thoroughly before applying.
 Typically, interest rates are based on the current prime rate, LIBOR, or T-bill.
 These different "base rates" may vary.
 To check current interest rates, please click here.

 - Select a lender and complete the application process with that lender.
-You may use any participating lender that offers alternative loans; however, we have a Preferred Lender List with our top six lenders we suggest you use to help make your decision.
-Please visit our FASTChoice web page with information on all six lenders at http://choice.fastproducts.ort/FastChoice/home/183600/1
+You may use any participating lender that offers alternative loans; however, we have a Preferred Lender List with six suggested lenders.
+Visit our FASTChoice web page for information on all six lenders.

 - Complete your alternative loan application and Master Promissory Note (MPN) directly with your lender.
 Most lenders allow you to e-sign an MPN online, although you may request that a paper MPN to be mailed to you.
 We strongly recommend completing the application and MPN online when possible to expedite loan processing.

 - Your lender should provide you with a "Self Certification" form.
-You will be asked to provide your cost of attendance and your estimated financial aid for the 2015-16 academic year.
-Both of these figures may be located by checking PRISM.
+You will be asked to provide your cost of attendance and your estimated financial aid for the 2023-24 academic year.
+Both of these figures may be located by my.saintmarys.edu/web/financial-aid/awards (click on the link for Aid for Award Year).
 This form must be completed and returned to your lender before your loan funds can be disbursed.